aryzach/aryzach.github.io/assistedDying/notes.md

 - prohibit large donations, even if they're internal for many reasons (can sway mission / strategy, and pull focus towards those people even if unintended)
 - ex. bill gates might want to promote this (non-monetary).
 Think carefully about this.
 Maybe not terrible.
 There's no reason to 'fight' him, we're not competing and his interests may be mostly aligned, but maybe more important and might lead to better success if more grassroots.
 Also it might alienate people if it's really bill gates operating behind the scenes.
 But maybe not terrible to align either and maybe good at the right point, but timing is important.
 Need to have the harder demographics already on board I think prior to accepting secret society help from bill gates if it's to be successful

+## Original thoughts
-Current access to assisted dying is limited in the type of people it addresses.
+- Current access to assisted dying is limited in the type of people it addresses.
 Assisted dying should be an option for all in end-of-life planning.

-This will also be a much bigger industry than the current scope of assisted dying.
+- This will also be a much bigger industry than the current scope of assisted dying.

-people who are possibly the closest to the issue in many ways (emotional, know people who are going through this)
+- people who are possibly the closest to the issue in many ways (emotional, know people who are going through this)

-I'm thinking about a non-profit that does education around doc assisted suicide and also helps with elderly planning for people who are interested in doc assistedsuicide if they end up meeting certain criteria later in life.
+- I'm thinking about a non-profit that does education around doc assisted suicide and also helps with elderly planning for people who are interested in doc assistedsuicide if they end up meeting certain criteria later in life.
 Like dementia or debilitating pain or major decline in quality of life.
   1. I think it's a huge underserved market.
 People say they want it but there'snot commonly known avenues to get there.
 Then it's too late and their kids have power of attorney and feel like they can't make that decision so they keep their miserable parent alive for 5-10k / month.
 I think it's a combination of a huge emotianal hurdle and it being a difficult situation when others have some say in the decision (siblings, spouce).
   2. All baby boomers will be there in 10-30 years and will be a resource sink and toll on all younger generations and economy.

-I think people want it so it's really just creating the vehicles to make it possible and accessible, some reframing, and education.
+- I think people want it so it's really just creating the vehicles to make it possible and accessible, some reframing, and education.

-Premices is that there aren't commonly know avenues for DAS.
+- Premices is that there aren't commonly know avenues for DAS.
 We don't have the culture around it.
 "When you're 60 you make a will or succession plan", but there's not a culture around talking about what happens when you get dementia or when your life sucks and your kids have power of attorney.

-Education
+- Education
-Creating vehicles
+- Creating vehicles
-Put somethingin place before they can't do anything.
+- Put somethingin place before they can't do anything.
 Meaning somebody else has POA, they can't make decisions for themselves.
 Or even if nobody else has POA, they probably don't have the skills / energy / agency anymore to do the planning.
 If it's not in their face, even if they say they want it, it's very likely it's not prioritized, then 10 years pass and they start declining and nothing actionable has happened since.

-We could make it a common thing to talk about, what happens in 20 or 30 years when you're in that position.
+- We could make it a common thing to talk about, what happens in 20 or 30 years when you're in that position.
 People know if they want to be buried or cremated or body donated to science.
 People know where they want their money going and where they want their money spend, and what kind of funural they want.

-The hardest technical challange and maybe social challange might be where to draw the line.
+- The hardest technical challange and maybe social challange might be where to draw the line.
 I think the solution is to have better quantitative metrics on state of dementia and quality of life.

-Maybe we do have quantitative tools to measure severity of alztimers or degree of pain, but as far as I know they're still qualitative and subjective.
+- Maybe we do have quantitative tools to measure severity of alztimers or degree of pain, but as far as I know they're still qualitative and subjective.

-Need to develop quantitative markers.
+- Need to develop quantitative markers.

-So you can say "when I reach level 7 it's time for DAC"
+- So you can say "when I reach level 7 it's time for DAC"

-And even if those measures are somewhat subjective, say you set your marker at 7 and doctors later can't decide if you're a 6 or 7 or 8, even though that is a slight problem and would cause some years of messiness, eventually all the doctors, even the most conservative ones, will agree that you're a 7 (or above), then you can do DAC and you don't have to wait til level 10 like we do now.
+- And even if those measures are somewhat subjective, say you set your marker at 7 and doctors later can't decide if you're a 6 or 7 or 8, even though that is a slight problem and would cause some years of messiness, eventually all the doctors, even the most conservative ones, will agree that you're a 7 (or above), then you can do DAC and you don't have to wait til level 10 like we do now.

-Another challange will be incentive aligning.
+- Another challange will be incentive aligning.
 Doctors, children, lawyers, (this non-profit organization idea).
 Financial and emotional (mostly financial)

-Other reason for this is baby boomers in 10 - 30 years will all be here.
+- Other reason for this is baby boomers in 10 - 30 years will all be here.
 Nursing homes suck.
 Lots of people don't want their parents living with them when their old and sick.
 Can also be thought of as a way to avoid predatory nursing homes.
 All the other options are bad.
 There are no good options here, and maybe this could look like the better of the options in everybodies eyes.
 It's gonna be a huge economic and emotional burden on younger generations and economy.

-Don't know how to pursue this.
+- Don't know how to pursue this.
 Where my energy should go.
 What first steps are.
-Step 1: Does anything like this exist or has it existed in the past and if so what does it look like, and what is it missing.
+- Step 1: Does anything like this exist or has it existed in the past and if so what does it look like, and what is it missing.
 Because if it does exist, it's clearly missing something because the culture and mindset around this is not where lots of people think it should be.
 Or they just aren't doing it enought.
 With baby boomers, if there's a time to be thinking about it, it's not and in the next 10 - 30 years.

-This topic is sensitive, and for good cause.
+- This topic is sensitive, and for good cause.
 I think the general consensus in the US is that we know that some people with severe dementia don't want to keep living, either because they've expressed it before or because they express it at the time, but we don't have general consensus that we should allow them to die.
 Fulfilling the wishes of those with severe dementia will require a general mindset shift.

-Additionally,
-Because of how sensitive the issue is, and because we're dealing with peoples lives
+- Additionally, Because of how sensitive the issue is, and because we're dealing with peoples lives

-Dementia-related health costs about $600 billion in US (I think, look this up again)
+- Dementia-related health costs about $600 billion in US (I think, look this up again)

-Main value areas:
+- Main value areas:
-- Raising awareness through advocacy and education
+  * Raising awareness through advocacy and education
-- Creating the legal and business pathways
+  * Creating the legal and business pathways
-- Guiding people through the process both mentally and emotionally (they can void the plan at anytime)
+  * Guiding people through the process both mentally and emotionally (they can void the plan at anytime)
-- Could have a support group for people.
+  * Could have a support group for people.
 Or just a community of people who are planning DAS
-- Making family part of the planning process
+  * Making family part of the planning process
-- Creating a clear roadmap for people, and helping them / reminding them along the way:
+  * Creating a clear roadmap for people, and helping them / reminding them along the way:
-- Maybe the service or value add could be fostering a community, teaching people how to talk about it, make it acceptable and common practice.
+  * Maybe the service or value add could be fostering a community, teaching people how to talk about it, make it acceptable and common practice.
 Then move to the Dutch model like the story way below.
 So that it's accepted and common for people even with early stage dementia to choose assisted death
-- Also, I think just putting this product and process in front of people, and getting them, if they want to, to be proactive and fill out the paperwork prior to it becoming an issue, is a huge value add, maybe the biggest.
+  * Also, I think just putting this product and process in front of people, and getting them, if they want to, to be proactive and fill out the paperwork prior to it becoming an issue, is a huge value add, maybe the biggest.
 Because I think a lot of people want this, but because there isn't a clear path, it often doesn't end up happening.
 Currently, you have to be extremely proactive to do it - generally meaning planning to go to Switzerland

 ## I don't think this has to be as intensive as I'm making it out to be!!!
 Maybe just a simple service that says pay us $300 and we'll get you the right paperwork and tell you where to submit it.
 Or just like "here's a club, this is what we do.
 We want to help you.
 Here's the cost of the service and what you should do right now if you want this to be a real thing".
 Maybe goal is to expand advanced directive to be proactive ("give me death drugs"), which was the original goal.
 Or follow the Dutch model of making available super soon, like right after dementia diagnosis